clouddost/tomcat-installation/README.md

 vim tomcat-uses.xml
 ```

-- To deploy a .war file, there are different ways to deploy .war files GUI Method, CLI Method
+- To deploy a .war file, there are different ways to deploy .war files
+* GUI Method
+* CLI Method
 - To deploy our .war file using GUI Method, what is the role?
 So that tomcat defined few roles in tomcat-users.xml